 Director of studies for the degree programme in economics

 The commencement of studies begins with an introduction week, giving you the chance to get to know your fellow students.
-Your introduction week starts Monday 28 August 2023 at 08.45.
+Your introduction week starts on Monday 25 August 2025 at 08:45.

 There is an alcohol policy for the introduction week at Aarhus BSS to ensure that all activities are held in a responsible way.
 Read the alcohol policy here.